Second Temple: Pilgrimages

+There is evidence that the pilgrimage to the Second Temple continued to impress non-Jewish authors centuries after its destruction.
+Menander Rhetor, a late 3rd-century orator from Laodicea, writes that while many festivals gather crowds, the greatest gatherings are found elsewhere: "the largest multitudes are to be found at the festival of the Hebrews living in Syria Palaestina, as they are gathered in very large numbers from most nations."

 Pilgrimage festivals

 Passover

 On the 14th of Nisan, the eve of Passover, participants would bring a lamb or kid to the Temple for sacrifice.
 The slaughtering took place in the Temple courtyards, typically in the afternoon—between the ninth and eleventh hours (roughly 3–5 PM)—according to Josephus, who also notes that groups of 10 to 20 people shared each animal.
 Overall, it is estimated that several thousand sheep were sacrificed during Passover.
 The Mishnah records that the sacrifices were performed in three organized batches, with priests assisting by collecting and pouring the blood at the base of the altar.
 Once slaughtered, the animals were roasted—in clay ovens, according to the Mishnah—and eaten later that night, along with unleavened bread (matzah) and bitter herbs (maror), in accordance with Exodus 12.
 Participants also recited the Hallel during the meal.

 Shavuot

 Shavuot was observed on the fiftieth day following the waving of the omer (barley offering).
 Celebrated in the month of Sivan, it marked the beginning of the wheat harvest and served as the conclusion of the Passover season, earning it the alternative name Atseret ("conclusion") in some sources.
 The central Temple ritual in Shavuot was the offering of the "two loaves" of wheat bread, along with prescribed animal sacrifices, as outlined in the Torah.
 According to rabbinic tradition, while new grain (ḥadash) was permitted for general use after the omer offering, wheat for meal offerings in the Temple was permitted only from Shavuot onward.
 Shavuot also functioned as the festival of first fruits (bikkurim), during which pilgrims brought offerings from the seven species to the Temple priesthood.
 According to the Mishnah, these bikkurim could be brought from Shavuot until Sukkot.